User Case: How Do I Sync Two Folders with Robocopy?

 After the first full folder sync, then any changes made on the source folder will be synced to the destination immediately.
 It's the safest way to protect files, and meanwhile, it will take up the most disk space compared to other sync methods.

 Of course, if you mind the disk space issue, you can also use other sync methods (eg: Mirror Sync) to sync files with daily, weekly, or monthly frequency, or based on event triggers, USB plug in.
 This can alleviate the disk space problem to some extent.

-To complete resolve this issue, you could consider using the Backup feature to duplicate files.
-It not only schedule backup files but also deletes old backup images automatically to free up disk space.
-You have 3 options in the following:
+To completely resolve this issue, you could consider using the Backup feature to duplicate files.
+It not only schedules backup files but also deletes old backup images automatically to free up disk space.
+You have 3 options in following:

 - By quantity: The default number of backup set is 1 and the old backups in it will be deleted after exceeding.

 - By time: The default set time is 7 days, you can set more or use week(s) or month(s) as basis.

 - By daily/weekly/monthly: This method is the safest, which keep all the backups within several days, and then only full backups in weeks, finally only one full every month .

 Besides, you still can choose to backup folders to AOMEI Cloud, a cloud drive with 1TB of free storage, and you have 15 days of free access to it after registration.
 And it enables you to run this task automatically, such as, daily, weekly, or monthly.